Peace Palace Library: Description

 The library is one of the oldest libraries dedicated to international law.
 Its main objective is to service the institutions residing in the Peace Palace, including the International Court of Justice, the Permanent Court of Arbitration, and The Hague Academy of International Law.
 The library is open to all scholars and students of international law.

+In 2022, Karin Lodder became the Manager of the Library.
+Jeroen Vervliet is the Head Librarian.

 History and relationship with the Carnegie Foundation

 The Dutch Carnegie Foundation was created in 1903.
-It managed a financial donation by Andrew Carnegie, which made the construction of the Peace Palace possible.
+It received a financial donation of $1.5 million by Andrew Carnegie, which made the construction of the Peace Palace possible.
 The palace was completed in 1913, just before the outbreak of the First World War.

-Now the Carnegie Foundation is subsidized by the Dutch Ministry for Foreign Affairs.
+The Carnegie Foundation is subsidized by the Dutch Ministry for Foreign Affairs.
 Since 1913 the foundation has remained the owner of the palace, and it still runs the Peace Palace Library.
 The Peace Palace is located at Carnegieplein, The Hague, Netherlands.
 The palace was built to accommodate the Permanent Court of Arbitration, but Carnegie insisted that room be made available also for a legal library.
 The Peace Palace Library resided in the palace itself until 2007, when it moved to the new Academy and Library Building in the rear of the Peace Palace.